 As we continue to scale commercially in anticipation of the launch of our G4 Integrated Solution and finalize the development of our planned PX Integrated Solution and any new products or product enhancements, and as our products incorporate increasingly sophisticated technology, it will be increasingly difficult to ensure our products are produced in the necessary quantities without sacrificing quality.
-There is no assurance that we will be able to manufacture our products so that they repeatedly provide accurate results consistent with product specifications.
+We have limited manufacturing experience and no experience manufacturing our products at commercial scale and there is no assurance that we will be able to manufacture our products so that they repeatedly provide accurate results consistent with product specifications.
 Further, our consumables have a limited shelf life, after which their performance is not ensured.
 Shipment of consumables that effectively expire early or shipment of defective instruments or consumables to customers may result in recalls and warranty replacements, which would increase our costs, and depending upon our inventory levels and the availability and lead time for additional inventory, could lead to availability issues.
 As we develop additional products, we may need to bring new equipment on-line, implement new systems, technology, controls and procedures and hire personnel with different qualifications.
 Any future design issues, unforeseen manufacturing problems, equipment malfunctions, aging components, quality issues with components and materials sourced from third-party suppliers, or failures to strictly follow procedures or meet specifications, may have a material adverse effect on our brand, business, results of operations and financial condition.